The Maya Jaguar Center for Education and Development

-Our sustainable educational community is located in a remote rainforest in northwestern Guatemala.
-The residential campus comprises a high school and a middle school, staff and student housing, a nutrition center, organic gardens, and a small poultry farm.
+This bustling educational community stands in a pristine rainforest located in a remote area of northwestern Guatemala.
+Its residential campus comprises the Maya Jaguar Middle and High Schools, staff and student housing, a nutrition center, organic gardens, a small poultry farm, and 200 acres of protected habitat for hundreds of animals, birds, insects, and reptiles.

-Students learn to apply sustainable practices that can transform the conditions of poverty in their communities.
+Students prepare for leadership roles by learning learn to apply sustainable practices that can help to transform the conditions of poverty in their communities.
 They earn diplomas in three disciplines: academics, sustainable agriculture, and computer science.
-The two-year computer course offers training in maintaining and repairing computers as well as mastering regular computer skills.
 Through the quality education provided, graduates are prepared to pursue professional training, a university degree, or meaningful employment.

 How you can help